 We're all familiar with vinegar and its numerous uses, ranging from cleaning and cooking to pickling and other tasks.
 But how well do you know the different types of vinegar?
 There are options like balsamic vinegar, white vinegar, cleaning vinegar, apple cider vinegar, and many more.
 Two products often compared are mirin and rice vinegar.

-In this article, we'll cover rice vinegar and mirin indepth, discussing their various attributes and differences.
-We hope that by the end of this article, you'll be able to distinguish between the two and know which one you plan to try next.
+In this article, I'll cover rice vinegar and mirin in depth, discussing their various attributes and differences.
+I hope that by the end of this article, you'll be able to distinguish between the two and know which one you plan to try next.

 Differences Between Rice Vinegar and Mirin